 Follow This Approach

-There are two approaches to not dieting and both go hand-in-hand.
-The first one is Intuitive Eating.
+The best approach to not dieting is called Intuitive Eating.
 Intuitive eating breaks the dieting cycle and teaches you how to feed your body based on hunger and satiety cues.
 There are number of intuitive eating counselors who can help you with this.

-I use diets, when warranted, and prescribed the right way for those who are not perpetual dieters.
+I use diets, when warranted, and prescribed the right way for those who are not perpetual dieters and don’t have eating disorders or disordered eating.
 I do not recommend them for people who have gone on and off them for years and have a poor body image.
 I will never forget the time I counseled a woman in her 30s who had been on and off Weight Watchers since she was a pre-teen.
 She said, “it works for me.”
-And she was surprised at my response “no, it hasn’t worked for you because if it did you wouldn’t be sitting in front of me today.”
+She was surprised at my response “no, it hasn’t worked for you because if it did you wouldn’t be sitting in front of me today.”
 She said she was ashamed about how she looked.
 My response, “let’s work on that.
 It’s time to let go, break free, give up emotional overeating and body shame.”
 That’s no way to live.

 1 Dhurandhar EJ et al. Predicting adult weight change in the real world: a systematic review and meta-analysis accounting for compensatory changes in energy intake or expenditure.
 Int J Obes (Lond) 2015;39(8):1181-7.